Our expertise in shareholder and partnership disputes

 - Bringing derivative actions on behalf of companies against directors and other companies

-Our work in respect of directors and companies includes:
+Our experience with directors and companies

 - Pursuing and defending breach of fiduciary duty claims against directors